yigittuncer07/javafx-pipe-game/README.md

 # PIPE GAME
-A pipe game where you arrange tiles so that the ball can go to the end tile, made completely with JavaFX
+In this game you try to arrange the tiles so that the ball can roll from the starting tile to the end tile.
+It is made using the javaFX GUI library.